apache/pekko/docs/src/main/paradox/general/jmm.md

 ## Actors and the Java Memory Model

-With the Actors implementation in Akka, there are two ways multiple threads can execute actions on shared memory:
+With the Actors implementation in Pekko, there are two ways multiple threads can execute actions on shared memory:

  * if a message is sent to an actor (e.g. by another actor).
 In most cases messages are immutable, but if that message is not a properly constructed immutable object, without a "happens before" rule, it would be possible for the receiver